Quantum Walk Inspired Dynamic Adiabatic Local Search: Grover Search to Adiabatic Local Search Mapping

 \subsection{Adaptive Scheduling}

-In order to improve the Adiabatic local search (numerically by some constant factor), the sluggish period must be identified for catalyst Hamiltonian to be released.
-The reason is that $s$ is fast when the gap is large.
-But when the gap is small, one can release the catalyst Hamiltonians $H_e$ to amplify the gap such that the total time to pass through the sluggish period is reduced.
-Hence, the catalyst Hamiltonian will be only released during the sluggish period.
-For instance, the sluggish period in Figure \ref{fig:Adiabaticgrover_org} is $s \in [0.4, 0.6]$.
-More details are provided in section \ref{sect:catrelease}.
-In the following section, we derive the close form of the gap function that also involves catalyst Hamiltonians ($H_e$).
+\black{For a fixed schedule of a adiabatic path, the schedule $s$ moves fast when the eigen-energy gap is large, and slowly when the gap is small.
+We desire to employ the catalyst Hamiltonians $H_e$ to amplify the eigen-energy gap during the ``slow down" period such that the total time to pass through the sluggish period is reduced ($s \in [0.4, 0.6]$ in Fig.(\ref{fig:Adiabaticgrover_org})).}